balucio/Remote/README.md

 # Remote
 ### ESP8266 - Universal Remote

-Excuse me but complete documentation is only in Italian.
+Sorry but complete documentation is only in Italian.

 #### Short english documentation

 Universal Remote is an *ESP Application* written in c++ using ArduinoIDE.
 The purpose is to simulate an IR (infrared) and RF remote.
-In order to use this application you need:
+To use this application you need:

 * ESP 12E (best a DevKit)
 * RF315/433Mhz module, trasmitter and receiver
 * YS-IRTM a Serial IRDA receiver and trasmitter